REDSIM/VRCLightVolumes/Documentation/CompatibleShaders.md

 | 2.x | Baked Regular/Additive lighting and the older Point Light Volume path.
 Textured Area lights use an average-color fallback. |
 | 3.x | Can also use Point Light Volume shadows, textured Area emission and individual specular highlights.
 The shader author decides which features to expose. |

-For Froxel Clustering, use a shader that specifically supports it.
-Older integrations still show the lighting, but do not use clustering.
+Shaders with VRC Light Volumes 3.x support use [Froxel Clustering](./HowToUse_FroxelClustering.md) automatically.
+Older integrations still show the lighting without this optimization.

 ## Shaders With 3.x Support